 |Rest of Missouri||$58,400||$54,750||$31,800||$45,760|

-Let’s consider the situation where someone buys a Long Term Care Partnership policy in another State and then later moves to Missouri.
+Consider the scenario where someone buys a Long Term Care Partnership policy in another State and then later moves to Missouri.
 Reciprocity means they will not lose the special asset protection when they move to Missouri.
-Missouri would also recognize accumulated asset protection for Medicaid qualification, if the person were already receiving long term care benefits from their Long Term Care Partnership policy before relocating.
-Following is a source for more information on Long Term Care Partnership programs in Missouri and other states.
+And The State of Missouri would also recognize accumulated asset protection for Medicaid qualification, if the person were already receiving long term care benefits from their LTC Partnership policy before relocating.

-How much does long term care insurance cost in Missouri?
+What’s the cost of long term care insurance in Missouri?
 The answer: It depends on your age and health history at the time you buy the insurance.
 Generally speaking, the younger and healthier you are the lower the cost.
 Your long term care insurance premiums will also depend on the following benefits you select:

 - Benefit Period